Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 When it comes to making an outdoor enclosure, you have to keep in mind whether or not the animal can escape; whether predators can get to your pet; whether you have non-toxic plants that the animal can graze; and whether or not your pets will run into any fertilizers or pesticides.

 You'll find that it's not always just space requirements that can be an issue, but time.
-You'll need to spend time daily keeping the environment to keep it clean.
+You'll need to spend time daily to keep the environment clean.

 Possible Health Problems

-Turtles and tortoises are relatively hardy animals in captivity, which make them popular pets, but if you don't have proper housing and diet, and you're not about to provide optimum conditions, your pet can get sick.
+Turtles and tortoises are relatively hardy animals in captivity, which make them popular pets.
+However, if you don't have proper housing and diet, and you're not about to provide optimum conditions, your pet can get sick.

 If you can't keep your temperatures high enough, the tortoise can get sick.
 If the humidity is not kept high or low enough, the tortoise can get sick.
 When it comes to aquatic species, you'll need to clean the enclosure regularly, or the tortoise can get sick.